jupyterhub/jupyterhub/docs/source/reference/spawners.md

 and an integer exit status, otherwise.

 For the local process case, `Spawner.poll` uses `os.kill(PID, 0)`
 to check if the local process is still running.
+On Windows, it uses `psutil.pid_exists`.

 ### Spawner.stop